-WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented markets.
+WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented ecommerce markets.

-For instance, you can use a WooCommerce-compatible plugin like Weglot to translate your entire online store (including WooCommerce product pages) in order to reach more customers across the world and cater to a global customer base, effectively.
+For instance, you can use a WooCommerce-compatible plugin like Weglot to translate your entire online store (including WooCommerce product pages) in order to reach more customers across the world and cater to a global customer base, like Amazon.

 In this article, we’ll explain how you can customize your WooCommerce product pages for higher conversion rates using various WooCommerce plugins, add-ons, and techniques, including how to: